yellows8/3dshax/README.md

 After building 3dshax with OUTPATH={sd root}, you must run the build_hashedbin.sh script from 3dsbootldr_firm with 3dshax_arm9.bin on SD, unless you built 3dsbootldr_firm with "DISABLE_BINVERIFY=1".

 NOTE: Prior to broken attempts at using the 3dsbootldr repos mentioned in the arm9loaderhax section, from the beginning they(and others) were originally used with sighax.

+NOTE: You MUST avoid triggering any FIRM-partition-installation on physnand(downloadplay, sysupdate, ...).
+Otherwise, official FIRM will overwrite the FIRM installed to NAND firm0(system will still boot fine but you would have to reinstall the custom FIRM).

 ## Public arm9loaderhax